 You can use the presto command with the -s option to change the size of the Prestoserve cache to the specified number of bytes.
-The size of the Prestoserve cache should be specified in the Prestoserve hardware documentation or product description.
-The presto-s command has the following syntax:
+The size of the Prestoserve cache is specified in the Prestoserve product description.
+The presto -s command has the following syntax:

-'''

 presto -s size

-'''